salesforce-misc/Data-Lake-for-Nonprofits/app/README.md

-# Datalake for Nonprofits, Powered by AWS
+# Data Lake for Nonprofits, Powered by AWS

 ```javascript
 npm start